spraakbanken/sparv-pipeline/docs/developers-guide/config-parameters.md

 [corpus config file](user-manual/corpus-configuration.md).
 Each function decorated with a [Sparv decorator](developers-guide/sparv-decorators) (except for wizard functions) may take a `config` argument which contains a list of config parameters, their descriptions and optional default values.
-The config parameters declared here can then be referenced in the function's arguments and in its body:
+The config parameters declared here can then be referenced in the function's arguments:
 ```python
 @annotator("Dependency parsing using MALT Parser", language=["swe"], config=[
     Config("malt.jar", default="maltparser-1.7.2/maltparser-1.7.2.jar",